Librarika/manual/docs/bulk-actions.md

     ![Bulk Actions set value copy branch info](img/bulk-actions-set-value-copy-branch-info.png)

 * Here select the `Library Branch` to which you wanted to updated with.
 Otherwise an error message will be shown.
-* Click on `NEXT` button and you can review the changes like below.
+* Click on `NEXT` button and you can review your changes like below.

     ![Bulk Actions select review copy branch info](img/bulk-actions-review-copy-branch-info.png)